 Sebastian Herkner

-“It´s absolutely vital we revive all these traditional forms of craftsmanship before they get lost forever, as they´re an integral part of our cultural heritage”
+“It is absolutely vital that we revive all these traditional forms of craftsmanship before they are lost forever, as they are an integral part of our cultural heritage.”